Suzanne Orr: Carers Recognition Act

-In December 2021, Orr passed her Carers Recognition Act 2021, an Act that formally recognises, promotes and values the role unpaid carers have within our community.
-The Act puts in place measures requiring entities and organisations to consider and adapt business practices to support the care relationship that exists between carers and the people they care for.
-Up until this point, the ACT was the only jurisdiction in Australia to not have an Act recognising carers and their contribution to the community.
-Over 50,000 carers benefitted from this legislation across the ACT.
+In December 2021, Orr passed the Carers Recognition Act 2021, an Act to formally recognise the role of unpaid carers in the ACT.
+The act put in place measures requiring entities and organisations to consider and adapt business practices to support carers in the ACT.
+Up until this point, the ACT was the only jurisdiction in Australia to not have a law recognising carers' contribution to the society.